tallmega/Group-Policy-Hardening/README.md

 To import, launch Group Policy Management Console (gpmc.msc).
 Create a blank new Group Policy Object, then right click on it and choose Import Settings, select the extracted folder.

 Security Hardening I should be applied to all systems and allowed ample time to bake in before applying Security Hardening II, since I is a prerequisite.
-BE CAREFUL, I enables SMB Signing, and II makes SMB signing a requirement.
-If I is not applied before II, group policy will fail to apply.
+BE CAREFUL, Part I enables SMB Signing, and Part II makes SMB signing a requirement.
+If I is not applied before II, group policy may fail to apply on some systems.
+You could brick your entire organization.

 As always, settings may cause issues with legacy and third party operating systems.
 Please test!